frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Import and playing with training data for Neural Machine Translation project.

 **Thoughts** : I've no idea how I will implement this project but I love challenges :)

+## Day 37: August 30, 2018

+**Today's Progress** : Updating Neural Machine Learning jupyter notebook with proper documentation so that it will be easier for anyone to understand the model as well as the paper.
+Re-reading and summarising the paper.

+**Thoughts** : Teaching is the best way to learn.